Rookies lead way as Knicks make easy work of Mavs, 118-106

 Tim Hardaway Jr. had 18 points and six rebounds to help the Knicks win for the second time in three games after a five-game skid that followed a victory in their opener.

 Robinson set career highs with 13 points and 10 rebounds.
-New York outscored Dallas 33-18 in the third quarter after trailing by three at halftime, and led by as many as 17 in the fourth.
+New York outscored Dallas 33-18 in the third quarter after trailing by three at halftime, and led by as many as 17 in the fourth, when Trier scored 14 .

 Dennis Smith Jr. scored 23 points and 19-year-old rookie Luka Doncic had 18 points, nine rebounds and six assists for the Mavericks, who matched their longest losing streak from the lost 2017-18 season.

-Lance Thomas scored nine of his 10 points when the Knicks took control in the third and assisted during the surge on Mitchell’s reverse alley-oop dunk.
+Lance Thomas scored nine of his 10 points when the Knicks took control in the third and assisted during the surge on Robinson’s reverse alley-oop dunk .

+“I was high in the air, so why not just go ahead and do something?” asked Robinson, the former Louisiana high school standout whose previous rebounding high was six.

 Dorian Finney-Smith had 19 points on 8-of-10 shooting for the Mavericks, but Harrison Barnes was held to 1 of 7 from 3-point range while scoring 14 points.
 DeAndre Jordan had a season-low four points and matched his lowest rebounding total this season with 10.